josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A failure could occur, however, if a child component tries to change a value in its parent during change detection \(inverting the expected data flow\), because the parent component has already been rendered.
 In development mode, Angular throws the `ExpressionChangedAfterItHasBeenCheckedError` error if your application attempts to do this, rather than silently failing to render the new value.

-To avoid this error, a [lifecycle hook][AioGuideLifecycleHooks] method that seeks to make such a change should trigger a new change detection run.
+To avoid this error, a [lifecycle hook][AioGuideComponentLifecycle] method that seeks to make such a change should trigger a new change detection run.
 The new run follows the same direction as before, but succeeds in picking up the new value.

 ## Universal